kellan/laughingmeme/_posts/asides/2006-01-24-coverage-of-the-health-savings-accounts-that-bushco-will-unroll-at-the-state-of-the-union.md

 ---
 id: 3210
-title: 'Coverage of the &#8220;Health Savings Accounts&#8221; that BushCo will unroll at the State of the Union'
+title: 'Coverage of the "Health Savings Accounts" that BushCo will unroll at the State of the Union'
 date: '2006-01-24T10:34:00+00:00'
 author: Kellan
 layout: post